Tom-Cube/readTextFile/README.md

 # readTextFile
-A bunch of code samples for reading a text file
+A bunch of code samples for reading a text file in many different languages.